Pain in crustaceans: Pain during killing

-A device called the CrustaStun has been invented to electrocute shellfish such as lobsters, crabs, and crayfish before cooking.
+A device called the CrustaStun has been invented to electrocute shellfish, such as lobsters, crabs, and crayfish, before cooking.
 The device works by applying a 120-volt, 2 to 5 amp electrical charge to the animal.
-The CrustaStun renders the shellfish unconscious in 0.3 seconds and kills the animal in 5 to 10 seconds, compared to 3 minutes to kill a lobster by boiling.
+The manufacturer claims it renders the shellfish unconscious in 0.3 seconds and kills the animal in 5 to 10 seconds, compared to 3 minutes to kill a lobster or crab by boiling; however, the source for the claim states that movements detected after 10 seconds were the result of heat's effect on the muscles or escape of air from the branchial chambers, not voluntary movements, and the author declares this measure of 3 minutes "useless" for determining time until death.